Kingdom of Kongo: Rise of entrepreneurial nobles

 Despite violent rivalries and the fracturing of the kingdom, it continued to exist independently well into the 19th century. Álvaro Ndongo, a Kimpanzu, claimed the throne on behalf of the Kinlaza faction of Matari, ignoring the existence of Andre's group at Mbanza Puto, calling himself Álvaro XIII; while Pedro Lelo claimed the throne on behalf of the Mbidizi Valley faction of the Kinlaza, from a base at Bembe.
 Pedro ultimately won a long military struggle thanks to soliciting Portuguese aid, and with their help his soldiers defeated Álvaro in 1859.
 Like André II, Álvaro XIII did not accept defeat and established his own base at Nkunga, not far from São Salvador.
 The Portuguese support which had put Pedro Lelo on the throne had a price, for when he was crowned Pedro V (he was actually the second king named Pedro V; the first one ruled in the late 1770s) he had also sworn a treaty of vassalage to Portugal.
 Portugal thus gained nominal authority over Kongo when Pedro gained control of it in 1859, and even constructed a fort in São Salvador to house a garrison.
 In the same year prince Nicolas protested vassalage of Kongo by publishing a letter in the newspaper Jornal do Commércio in Lisbon, on 1 December.

 In 1866, citing excessive costs, the Portuguese government withdrew its garrison.
 Pedro was able to continue reigning over Kongo, although he faced increasing rivalry from clan-based trading magnates who drained his authority from much of the country.
 The most dangerous of these was Garcia Mbwaka Matu of the town of Makuta.
 This town had been founded by a man named Kuvo, one of the entrepreneurial nobles, his successors including Garcia made a great deal of controlling markets in the new trading regime.
-Though this was a great challenge in the 1870s, after Garcia's death in 1880 Makuta became less problematic.
+This was a great challenge in the 1870s, and after Garcia's death in 1880 Makuta became less problematic.

-At the Conference of Berlin of 1884–1885, European powers divided most of Central Africa between them.
-Portugal claimed the lion's share of what remained of independent Kongo; however, Portugal was not then in a position to make "effective occupation".
-King Pedro V continued to rule until his death in 1891, and was able to use the Portuguese to strengthen his control.
-In 1888 he voluntarily reaffirmed Kongo's position as a Portuguese vassal state.
-After a revolt against the Portuguese in 1914, Portugal declared the abolition of the kingdom of Kongo, of which the ruler at that time was Manuel III of Kongo, ending native rule and replacing it with direct colonial rule.
-However, according to the Almanach de Bruxelles a series of titular kings kept on using the title until at least until 1964, when a dispute over the succession began.